Molara Wood: Background

 Her collection of short stories, Indigo, was published in 2013 by Parrésia Publishers.
 Indigo was well received, with Critical Literature Review calling it "a reader's pleasure".
 As Oyebade Dosunmu writes: "Wood tells stories of people who inhabit in between ‘indigo’ spaces: the borderland of immigration, the no-man's-land of multiculturalism and the frontiers of social mobility.
-These worlds spiral into one another and their inhabitants spin along, negotiating extremes of human circumstance—barrenness, the (fated) pursuit of glamour, madness, death—struggling, all the while, to plant roots in shifting sand."
+These worlds cycle into one another and their inhabitants spin along, negotiating extremes of human circumstance—barrenness, the (fated) pursuit of glamour, madness, death—struggling, all the while, to plant roots in shifting sand."
 Many of the stories dealt with the lives of African women negotiating concerns such as barrenness, polygamy and widowhood.
 Wood has said that "these are the writings of a womanist and a feminist.
 I have a great empathy, a well of feeling for what women go through.
 I don’t feel these are given adequate treatment in the writings of male writers, so it's really up to us, the female writers, to privilege the voices and experiences of women."

 Wood was a judge for the 2015 Etisalat Prize for Literature.
 She is on the Advisory Board of the Aké Arts and Book Festival and has been a participant in many literary events, including the Lagos Book & Art Festival.

 In 2022, she was appointed a writer-in-residence by the Library of Africa and the African Diaspora (LOATAD), based in Accra, Ghana.